java-students-spring2023/exam-2b/README.md

 ## Instructions

-This exam contains several separate programming challenges.
+This exam contains several separate source code files.
 For each one:

 - read the instructions written as comments within the file
 - complete the code as instructed
-- all methods should be declared `public static`
 - all lines of printed text should have a line break at the end.

+The files are inter-related.
+Complete them in the following order:

+1. `Book.java` and `Book_Test.java`
+1. `AudioBook.java` and `AudioBook_Test.java`
+1. `ArrayTest.java`

 ## Folder structure

 This project has several important directories:

 - `src` - contains the Java source code for the project (i.e. `.java` files)
-- `test` - contains code that will help us determine whether the code you have written works correctly.
-Do not touch this directory!
 - `bin` - contains the compiled code (i.e. `.class` files)
 - `lib` - contains any dependencies (other libraries of code that the project depends upon to work)